ErrorFlexXx/OpenGMP/README.md

 ```
 sudo apt install git cmake build-essential libssl1.0-dev libmysqlclient-dev
 ```
-On a windows system it's needed to have a program for CMake, Git and some build environment like VisualStudio.
-Instead of calling ```make``` you want to open the generated .sln file on windows.

 ```
 git clone --recursive https://github.com/ErrorFlexXx/OpenGMP.git
 cd OpenGMP
 mkdir build
 cd build
 cmake ..
-make -j4 # Or open generated sln on windows.
-4 are used threads to compile.
+make -j4 # 4 are used threads to compile.
 ```
+Since OpenGMP has builtin encryption by default, it needs to create encryption keys on the first start.
+By default OpenGMP-Server will try to create the keys itself.
+However, if there are any problems while creating the keys, one can set the key directory manually with the following start parameter: `-kd` or `--key-dir` to a custom directory.

+Note: All settings, which are given as parameter are saved in a configuration file of the currently logged in user.
+Parameters, which are given to the application, will be remembered and be the new default for any later starts.
+To create or renew keys manually, one can start the server either with `-gk` or `--generate-keys` parameter to create a new public and private key.

+Note: The private key has to be kept secret, to support a basic security of the encrypted communication.

 ### Building the client
 Currently there is only one client implementation and it's designed for the original Gothic II the night of the raven.
 Therefore it has to be compiled with a msvc microsoft compiler.

 To create the project, you'll first have to compile the RakNet library.
 Open the project `lib/Raknet/Lib/LibStatic/LibStatic.sln` and compile a release and debug build of the project.

-Since OpenGMP has built in encryption by default, you need to generate a keypair with the compiled server, before compiling the client.
-For that purpose start the server either with `-gk` or `--generate-keys` parameter to create a new public and private key.
-The public key needs to be pasted to the public_key char array in file `src/Client/Systems/networkSystem.cpp` around line 21.
-On linux operating systems there is a support script named `binFileToAsciHexInitList.sh` copied to the build directory to get a `C/C++` compatible formatted output of the key that can be  pasted in the client source.

-Note: The private key has to be kept secret, to support a basic security of the encrypted communication.

 After this one can open the .sln project located at src/Client/OpenGMP-Client and compile it.